buildpacks/docs/content/docs/reference/buildpack-api.md

 version-source = "buildpack.yml"
 ```

 As always, the buildpack provides `node`.
 In this case, it requests two different things: `node v10.x` and `node v12.x`.
-During the `build` phase, it will analyze the two `requires`, and decide which (or both) to follow.
-Alternatively, it could have resolved the appropriate version in the `detect` phase, and only written the corresponding entry to the build plan.
+During the `build` phase, it will analyze the two `requires`, and decide which to follow and download.
+Alternatively, it could have resolved the appropriate version in the `detect` phase (by deciding which configuration file has priority), and only written the corresponding version to the build plan.

 #### Possible NPM Buildpack
+`NPM` is the default package manager for `node`.
+An NPM Buildpack could ensure that all the packages for the application are present (running `npm install`), and perhaps cache those packages as well to optimize future builds.

-`NPM`, the default package manager for `node`, is distributed together with node.
+NPM is typically distributed together with node.
 As a result, a NPM buildpack may require `node`, but not want to `provide` it, trusting that the `node-engine` buildpack will be in charge of `providing` `node`.

 It could write the following to the build plan, if it sees that it is necessary (e.g., it sees a `package.json` file in the app directory):
 ```